-Line of defence Responsibility of Accountable for First - Manage risk and comply with Suncorp Group frameworks, policies and risk appetite All Functions (and staff) Identify and manage the risks inherent in their operations.
-Ensure compliance with all legal and regulatory requirements and Suncorp Group policies.
-Promptly escalate any significant actual and emerging risks for management attention.
-Functions own and Function Chief Risk Officer, Function Chief Risk Officers Design, implement and manage the ongoing maintenance of Suncorp Group risk frameworks and related policies.
-Advise and partner with the Function in the design and execution of risk frameworks and practices.
-Develop, apply and execute Functions' risk frameworks that are consistent with Suncorp Group for the respective functions.
+Line of defence Responsibility of Acc countable for First - Manage risk and comply with Suncorp Group frameworks, policies and risk appetite All Functions (and staff) - Identify and manage the risks inherent in their operations. - Ensure compliance with all legal and regulatory requirements and Suncorp Group policies. - Promptly escalate any significant actual and emerging risks for management attention.
+Second - Independent Functions own and monitor the application of risk frameworks, and measure and report on risk performance and compliance Chief Risk Officer, Function Chief Risk Officers - Design, implement and manage the ongoing maintenance of Suncorp Group risk frameworks and related policies. - Advise and partner with the Function in the design and execution of risk frameworks and practices. - Develop, apply and execute Functions' risk frameworks that are consistent with Suncorp Group for the respective functions.

-Facilitate the reporting of the appropriateness and quality of risk management.
+- Facilitate the reporting of the appropriateness and quality of risk management.
 Third - Independent assurance over internal controls and risk management practices Internal audits - Decide the level and extent of independent testing required to verify the efficacy of internal controls. - Validate the overall risk framework.
 Provide assurance that the risk management practices are functioning as intended.